craftercms/docs/source/by-role/common/cli-access-to-crafter-studios.rst

 Commandline Access to Crafter Studio
 ====================================

 ..
-Will CrafterCLI make this article obsolete or at least it references that?
+TODO Will CrafterCLI make this article obsolete or at least it references that?
    If we were to keep this, should we call it Automating Crafter Studio or CLI Access to Studio?

 ..
-Use CrafterCLI [insert link], otherwise
+TODO Use CrafterCLI [insert link], otherwise
     See below if you want to do it manually

 In this section, we'll show the basics of interacting with Crafter Studio APIs by performing the following: